fenghaitao/spec-kit/templates/tasks-template.md

 - ❌ Incomplete study notes
 - ❌ Ignore study notes during implementation
 - ❌ Test after DML learning (should be before)
-- ❌ Skip RAG queries before implementation
+- ❌ Skip RAG queries before test writing
+- ❌ Create separate RAG query tasks for implementation (should check knowledge first)
 - ❌ **Use relative paths for MCP tools** (must be absolute for SSE transport)
 - ❌ **Create separate tasks for check_with_dmlc/build_simics_project** (they are validation steps, not tasks)
-- ✅ **Correct**: Setup → Research review → RAG query → tests → DML learning → RAG query → implementation (with check_with_dmlc + build after each) → absolute paths for all MCP calls
+- ✅ **Correct**: Setup → Research review → RAG query → tests → DML learning → implementation (check knowledge, use RAG if needed, then check_with_dmlc + build after each) → absolute paths for all MCP calls

 ## Error Recovery